How to Make Patent Leather Less Shiny

 Patent leather cleaner is a type of leather cleaner specifically designed to clean and protect patent leather.
 It usually comes in a spray bottle and can be found at most shoe stores or online.

 Patent leather cleaner is a specialized product that you can use to clean your patent leather shoes or other items.
 The active ingredient is usually silicone, which works to repel water and dirt.
 This can help to make your patent leather less shiny, as well as help to protect it from future staining.
-This is a crucial method in how to make patent leather less shiny.
+This is a crucial method for making patent leather less shiny.

 What You’ll Need: